nasa-petal/bidara-deep-chat/README.md

 - deep-chat textToSpeech: doesn't read messages aloud on safari or chrome on iOS.

+- if user has used bidara (assistant id is set in localStorage), then if they delete the assistant, they will get an error.
+Only way to get rid of error is to delete the assistant id from localStorage.
+Try to catch the error, and delete the localStorage for them.

 ### Nice to haves

+- save chat logs.
+- ability rate responses and add feedback.
+- ability to send ratings, feedback and chat log to us.
+- don't do TtS unless StT has been used.
 - Proxy requests to OpenAI through an authenticated API.
 Users can request access.
 Ability to generate api keys once authenticated.
 Authorized API keys required to communicate with API.

 - Show the quote from the file used to generate the response when BIDARA uses knowledge retrieval. https://platform.openai.com/docs/assistants/how-it-works/message-annotations